-Scholars of public relations feel that practitioners will soon have to use public relations as a multidisciplinary body of knowledge.
-"Communication expertise," asserts 6andra Oliver, "is initiative-taking, initiative-taking, catalytic, precognitive, and supporting; its conventional methods of strategic programming with comprehensive plans now embrace post-technological management thinking."
+Scholars of public relations feel that practitioners will soon have to utilise public relations as a multidisciplinary body of knowledge.
+"Communication expertise," asserts 6andra Oliver, "is proactive, proactive, catalytic, precognitive, and supporting; its conventional methods of strategic programming with comprehensive plans now embrace post-technological management thinking."

-Mintzberg believes that the detailed plans manage the role of communication and serve in three directions, namely the external environment, the organisation, and the input end of the strategy formulation process.
-For example, Mintzberg argues that the issue for the role of stakeholder relations in the policy and practice of research on corporate strategy is to guarantee that the research focus is based on what he calls "re-conceived strategic programming rather than pre-conceived strategic programming."
+Mintzberg believes that the detailed plans handle the role of communication and serve in three directions, namely the external environment, the organisation, and the input end of the strategy formulation process.
+For example, Mintzberg argues that the issue for the role of stakeholder relations in the policy and practise of research on corporate strategy is to guarantee that the research focus is based on what he calls "re-conceived strategic programming rather than pre-conceived strategic programming."

-The Process of Planning, Research, and Evaluation (PRE):
+The Process of Planning, Research, and Evaluation (PRE)